 Have someone else cut grass or rake leaves, if possible.

-Don’t use vaporizers, humidifiers, or evaporative (swamp) coolers.
+Don’t use vaporizers, or humidifiers.
 These put water into the air and encourage mold growth.

 Pollen from trees, grasses, and weeds is a common allergen.
 (Flower pollens are generally not a problem.)

 Try to learn what types of pollen affect you most.
 Pollen levels vary depending on the plant, the season, and the time of day.

 Use air conditioning instead of opening the windows in your home or car.
 In the car, choose the setting to recirculate the air, so less pollen gets in.